Federal Corner

 U.S. Department of Labor Independent Contractor Rule (In Effect)

-Last year, the Department of Labor (DOL) independent contractor rule took effect, which replaces the “core factors” approach of the first Trump Administration and reimplements the Obama Administration “totality of the circumstances” test, meaning that no single factor determines the worker’s status, and all aspects of the work relationship may be considered.
-The Florida Chamber believes the final rule interferes in the employer-employee relationship and could result in many more workers being classified as employees as opposed to independent contractors.
+The Department of Labor (DOL) independent contractor rule took effect last year, which replaces the “core factors” approach of the first Trump Administration and reimplements the Obama Administration “totality of the circumstances” test, meaning that no single factor determines the worker’s status, and all aspects of the work relationship may be considered.
+The Florida Chamber believes the rule interferes in the employer-employee relationship and results in many more workers being classified as employees as opposed to independent contractors.

-The rule could have significant implications on businesses that rely on the independent contractor model, increasing costs due to the reclassification of some contractors as employees – leading to minimum wage, overtime pay, and additional benefit obligations.
-The rule may also lead to increased compliance costs and liability concerns due to the misclassification of workers.
+The rule as currently enacted has significant implications on businesses that rely on the independent contractor model, increasing costs due to the reclassification of some contractors as employees – leading to minimum wage, overtime pay, and additional benefit obligations.
+The rule leads to increased compliance costs and liability concerns due to the misclassification of workers.

-Multiple business groups filed suit against the DOL’s authority to issue this ruling.
-Regardless of the outcome of the litigation, it is expected based on past history that the new Trump administration will reverse President Biden’s effort that made it harder for businesses to classify certain workers as independent contractors.
+Multiple business groups filed suit against the rule and it is expected based on past history, the Trump administration will reverse President Biden’s effort that made it harder for businesses to classify certain workers as independent contractors.

 Occupational Safety and Health Administration Union Walkthrough Rule (In Effect, Pending Ongoing Litigation)